revilowaldow/BITC/Jobs/Level 3/Murders in Lowtown.md

 Looks like a Kathkachan Rune in terms of shape

-Need to talk to a regious leader maybe
+Need to talk to a religious leader maybe

+Body was moved to current location